Sibghatullah-Laghari/universalLab/README.md

 ## Contributions

 Community feedback and contributions are appreciated.
-Feel free to fork the repository, open pull requests, or adapt the project for your own laboratory workflows..
+Feel free to fork the repository, open pull requests, or adapt the project for your own laboratory workflows.

 ---